 For more information about Minuteman Missile National Historic Site, visit them online at http://www.nps.gov/mimi/index.htm.

 The Minuteman line of missiles are powered by a solid rocket fuel and need little maintenance.
-Wesley Adventures has also visited southern Arizona’s Titan missile facility where older, liquid fueled missiles stood guard over the USA.
+Wesley Adventures has also visited southern Arizona’s Titan missile facility where older, liquid-fueled missiles stood guard over the USA.
 These facilities are much larger.
+Take a look at that article.